Top 3 B2B eComm Implementation Mistakes

 Mistake #2: Undervaluing Consumer Experience

-I’ve noticed that B2B companies have a bad habit of putting up tricky-to-use ecommerce storefronts, add-ons to their existing ERP systems, and simply waiting for orders to show up.
-When they don’t, they either start blaming their clients or conclude that ecommerce isn’t a realistic choice for them.
+B2B companies have a bad habit of putting up tricky-to-use eCommerce storefronts, add-ons to their existing ERP systems, and simply waiting for orders to show up.
+When the orders don’t “show up” , they either start blaming their clients or conclude that eCommerce isn’t a realistic choice for them.

 They are incorrect on both counts.

-When developing a digital commerce channel, it is critical to prioritize the consumer experience (UX).
+When developing a digital commerce channel, it is critical to prioritize the user experience (UX).
 Today’s B2B buyer wants the digital user experience to facilitate their work and reflect consumer-like shopping experiences.
-How can you expect customers to use your website if the UX is badly constructed and the subsequent website is difficult to use?
+How can you expect customers to use your website if the process is confusing and the site is difficult to use?

-Take into account that business buyers’ demands are shaped by their personal encounters purchasing from the world’s most advanced ecommerce sites.
+Take into account that business buyers’ demands are shaped by their personal encounters purchasing from the world’s most advanced eCommerce sites.
 Retailers such as Amazon continue to raise the bar for online retailers, which includes your business, whether you want it to or not.
-While B2B websites must support B2B buying workflows and subtleties such as consumer pricing, custom catalogs, and billing on credit terms, the fundamental elements of a B2C website must also be included.
-Your ecommerce site will be ineffective if the search, navigation, item details, listing pages, shopping cart, and checkout are not streamlined to live up to the standards of modern digital buyers.
+While B2B websites must support B2B buying workflows and subtleties such as tiered, volume, or one-off pricing, custom catalogs, and billing on credit terms, the fundamental elements of a B2C website must also be included.
+Your eCommerce site will be ineffective if the search, navigation, item details, listing pages, shopping cart, and checkout are not streamlined to live up to the standards of modern digital buyers.

 Customers will return if you invest heavily in creating a desirable UX.